Cosmotheka/Cosmoteka_tutorials/ReadMe.md

 | ```get_ell()```          | Get l range for the mapper's power spectrum given the desired configuration.                                                                                   |
 | ```get_nl_coupled()```   | Returns the coupled noise power spectrum of the mapper if computed from the catalog.                                                                           |

-Cosmoteka's answer to the second challenge is two fold.
-First Cosmoteka distinguishes between public and private methods.
-Public methods check the values

-Concerning the second challenge, Cosmoteka generates a series of rerun files when the mappers are processed for the first time (for a specific resolution and set of coordinates).
-These reruns files are named following a convention that allows Cosmoteka to fetch them in the future.
-These files contain the processed catalog, ```NaMaster``` field, map signal, mask and beam such that the full catalog is not loaded into memory again.
+In addition to this, Cosmoteka must manage the large RAM memory usage (up to 100Gbs) required to load and process mordern day catalogs.
+Cosmoteka caches all its computations as objects of its mapper classes such that they can be accessed later on without the need of recomputing.
+Moreover, Cosmoteka generates and saves light versions of the catalogs in processes such that the full catalog is not loaded into memory again.